Lockheed Martin F-35 Lightning II procurement: Australia

 Following the 2007 Australian Federal Election, the new Australian Labor Party Government launched an inquiry into the replacement of the RAAF's air combat capability.
 The party had expressed concerns over the F-35's adequacy while it was in opposition, and proposed acquiring F-22s to replace or supplement the RAAF's F-35 force.
 An approach was made to the U.S. Government for F-22s in early 2008, but was not successful as these aircraft are not available for export.
 In April 2008 it was reported that the air combat review had found that the F-35 was the most suitable aircraft for Australia.
 In 2011 leaked documents revealed that the review and the attempt to purchase the F-22 were simply to satisfy domestic politics in Australia and no serious consideration had been given to any aircraft other than the F-35.

-In October 2008 it was reported that the Australian Government may order 75 F-35s instead of the 100 originally (and still officially) planned, due to the impact of the global financial crisis and a large long-term funding gap in the Defence budget.
+In October 2008 it was reported that the Australian Government may order 75 F-35s instead of the 100 originally planned, due to the impact of the 2008 financial crisis and a large long-term funding gap in the Defence budget.
 The Government's Defence white paper released in April 2009 argued for a purchase of up to 100 F-35s, however.

 There has been much debate in Australia over whether the F-35 is the most suitable aircraft for the RAAF.
 It has been claimed that the F-35's performance is inferior to Russian-built fighters operated by countries near Australia (such as the Su-27 and Su-30 in Indonesia), that it cannot meet the RAAF's long-range strike requirement, and that further delays to the F-35 program may result in the RAAF experiencing a shortage of combat aircraft.
 The RAAF has stated that it believes that the F-35 will meet Australia's needs, and both of Australia's major political parties currently support the development and purchase of the aircraft (though differences remain on the deadline and the number of aircraft).
 Former defence minister Joel Fitzgibbon has charged the defence chiefs with an obsession for the JSF.

 On 21 August 2009, it was reported that the RAAF would get two F-35s for testing in 2014 and that the initial squadron would be delayed until 2017.
 On 11 September 2009, Air Marshall Mark Binskin said that a fourth squadron of F-35s for the RAAF would be imperative.